Edward George Horder: Missionary service

 Despite weathering a smallpox epidemic and subsequent bubonic plague outbreak in 1894, the Pakhoi hospital became the largest C.M.S. mission hospital (in terms of patients received) in South China.
-It also expanded to include a girls’ school and Leper Asylum.
-Horder later wrote of his service that he wanted to build a hospital where “the manifold and terrible diseases which afflict the people of these parts shall receive skilled and scientific treatment.”
+It also expanded to include a girls' school and leper asylum.
+Horder later wrote of his service that he wanted to build a hospital where "the manifold and terrible diseases which afflict the people of these parts shall receive skilled and scientific treatment."

 Health reasons compelled Horder to leave the Pakhoi hospital multiple times.
 In 1888, Horder returned to England because of a breakdown resulting from overwork, leaving hospital operations to his wife and a Chinese doctor trained in local traditional medicine.
-He then returned to Beihai, but left for Japan due to medical reasons in 1894.
+He then returned to Beihai, but left for Japan for medical reasons in 1894.
 He departed for Beihai in 1897, where he remained until his final return to England in 1906.

 Leper asylum

 Horder established the Leper Asylum at the Pakhoi Hospital to aid the nearly 300,000 lepers in the Guangdong province who suffered from intense local prejudice.
-After Horder performed the first successful cataract surgery on a patient with leprosy, other lepers quickly filtered in to receive care.
+After Horder performed the first successful cataract surgery on a patient with leprosy, other people with leprosy quickly filtered in to receive care.

 To accommodate the new patients–who could not be housed inside the hospital itself for fear of infection–Horder initially built bamboo huts outside the city outskirts.
-In 1890, he erected a temporary ward for leper patients, which was expanded into a Leper Asylum [19].
-By 1894, 3 additional buildings were constructed to enlarge the asylum.
+In 1890, he erected a temporary ward for leper patients, which was expanded into a leper asylum.
+By 1894, three additional buildings were constructed to enlarge the asylum.

-Because the asylum suffered from a staff shortage, female lepers could not be treated in the newly constructed wards and were instead housed in huts outside the asylum.
-Other leper patients were also housed in a small colony of huts a quarter mile from the mission hospital when asylum capacity was reached.
+Because the asylum suffered from a staff shortage, female patients could not be treated in the newly constructed wards and were instead housed in huts outside the asylum.
+Other patients were also housed in a small colony of huts a quarter mile from the mission hospital when asylum capacity was reached.

-Since leprosy was incurable when Horder operated the asylum, Horder instead worked to improve his patients’ quality of life.
-He and his wife pioneered occupational therapy for lepers, teaching them crafts that ranged from basket-weaving to broom-making.
+Since leprosy was incurable when Horder operated the asylum, Horder instead worked to improve his patients' quality of life.
+He and his wife pioneered occupational therapy for their patients, teaching them crafts that ranged from basket-weaving to broom-making.
 The huts outside the Mission Hospital became a leper village with a variety of trades–including sandal weaving, basket-weaving, broom-making, printing and saw-manufacturing.
-Even after Horder's departure, the Pakhoi hospital would treat patients with the awareness that “the kind of life [the patient] lives” was a key determinant of a leper's prognosis.
+Even after Horder's departure, the Pakhoi hospital would treat patients with the awareness that "the kind of life [the patient] lives" was a key determinant of a patient's prognosis.

 Legacy

-The Leper Asylum was commended by the C.M.S. for the “remarkable” work it performed with leper patients, and it remained the largest leper refuge in China for decades after Horder's death.
-When Horder's wife visited the hospital in 1926 for the 40th anniversary of its founding, she was greeted by crowds of hospital leper patients who remembered Dr. Horder's contributions.
+The Leper Asylum was commended by the C.M.S. for the "remarkable" work it performed with leper patients, and it remained the largest leper refuge in China for decades after Horder's death.
+When Horder's wife visited the hospital in 1926 for the 40th anniversary of its founding, she was greeted by crowds of hospital leper patients who remembered Horder's contributions.